mytourist/api-documentation/availability.md

 ### [Back to overview](index.html#api-endpoints)

 # Availability
-When you want to check the availability of a specific date range with the calculated total price (logies) for you can take the `Availability check` endpoint.
-After calling you have enough data to push a <a href="bookings.html">booking</a>.
+When you want to check the availability of a specific date range with the calculated total price (logies) then you can take this endpoint.
+After calling you have enough data to create an booking via the <a href="bookings.html">bookings</a> endpoint.

-> NOTICE: When you want the availability and price per day for like calendar purposes you'll take the [Fetch the calendar data](calendar.html#fetch-the-calendar-data) endpoint.
+> NOTICE: When you want the availability and price per day for like calendar purposes you'll take the [fetch the calendar data](calendar.html#fetch-the-calendar-data) calendar endpoint.

 >This endpoint is an fully cached results, the cache will refresh after a change took place in your account.
 It may take a few minutes to implement those changes into the cache.